La Reforma: Economic

-Liberals sought economic development under the assumption that the economy would flourish if the structure of landholding would re-ordered.
-For this reason, they targeted the corporate holdings of the Catholic Church and Indigenous communities that held ownership in common.
-Liberals saw both as stumbling blocks to economic development, which they envisioned as the creation of a class of small-scale yeoman farmers.
-They targeted Indigenous communities' material support since they sought to transform Indigenous from being ethnically, socially, and economically separate from Mexico, seeking to make them individual citizens of the secular Mexican nation-state rather than members of their community.
-Breaking up collective Indigenous community landholdings and giving community members a chance to purchase parcels held as private property was a failure.
-Individual community members did not have the capital to purchase such holdings, so that the buyers were largely well-off non-Indigenous who could now acquire land suddenly on the market.
-Many buyers were large estate owners who could expand the holdings, but a number were liberals.
-Although liberals sought to undermine the economic power of the Church by the forced sale of property, much of their property was urban and not rural.
-Miguel Lerdo de Tejada, author of the Lerdo Law, purchased disentailed Church property in Veracruz for 33,000 pesos, a significant sum.
-Other liberals also acquired disentailed property worth over 20,000 pesos, including Ignacio Comonfort, José María Iglesias, Juan Antonio de la Fuente, and Manuel Payno.
-The land reform did not stimulate industrial development with capital now freed from investment in real estate; and it did not result in improvements in rural property since many buyers exhausted their capital on the purchase price itself.
-The Reform did create an expanded base of urban property owners who bought Church-owned property.
-Since economic development remained a liberal goal, the disappointing lack of industrial development from domestic capital meant that pursue the program liberals had to look to foreign investors and a situation of economic dependency.
+Liberals sought economic development under the assumption that the economy would flourish by the reordering of the landholding structure.
+For that reason, they targeted the corporate holdings of both the church and the Indigenous communities, which held ownership in common.
+Liberals saw both of them as stumbling blocks to economic development, which they envisioned as the creation of a class of small-scale yeoman farmers.
+They targeted the Indigenous communities' material support and sought to transform Indigenous people from being ethnically, socially, and economically separate from Mexico so that they would become individual citizens of the secular Mexican nation-state, rather than members of their community.

+Both the breaking up of the collective Indigenous communities landholdings and the giving of members a chance to purchase parcels that would be held as private property were failures.
+The individual community members did not have the capital to purchase such holdings and so the buyers were largely well-off non-Indigenous people, who could now acquire land suddenly on the market.
+Many buyers were large estate owners, who could expand the holdings, but a number were liberals.
+Although the liberals sought to undermine the church's economic power by the forced sale of property, much of their property was urban, not rural.

+Miguel Lerdo de Tejada, author of the Ley Lerdo, purchased disentailed church property in Veracruz for 33,000 pesos, a significant sum.
+Other liberals who also acquired disentailed property worth over 20,000 pesos included Ignacio Comonfort, José María Iglesias, Juan Antonio de la Fuente, and Manuel Payno.
+The land reform did not stimulate industrial development with capital now freed from investment in real estate and did not result in improvements in rural property since many buyers exhausted their capital on the purchase price itself.
+The Reform created an expanded base of urban property owners who had bought church-owned property.
+Since economic development remained a liberal goal, the disappointing lack of industrial development from domestic capital meant that to pursue their program, the liberals had to look to foreign investors and a situation of economic dependency.